SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 In our case, for each state, one Gaussian process is used which has n (number of states) + m (number of actions) inputs, and 1 output used to predict the variation of that state.

-One specificity of the paper is that for this method, uncertainties propagate during trajectory calculations which allows to calculate the uncertainty of the loss in the window of the simulation horizon.
+In this paper, the uncertainties propagate during trajectory calculations which allows to calculate the uncertainty of the loss in the window of the simulation horizon.
-This makes it possible to explore more efficiently by rewarding states where the uncertainty of the loss is high.
+This makes it possible to explore more efficiently by rewarding future states where the uncertainty of the loss is high.
 It can also be used to get a real-time idea of the model's certainty about the future.
 Uncertainty can also be used to impose security constraints.
 This can be done by prohibiting visits to states where the uncertainty is too high by imposing constraints on the lower or upper limit of the state confidence interval.